ingestbot/hashivirt/README.md

 * These environment variables may be desired:

 ```
-VAGRANT_DOTFILE_PATH=/usr/local/vagrant/vagrant.d
+VAGRANT_DOTFILE_PATH=/usr/local/hashivirt/vagrant.d
-VAGRANT_HOME=/usr/local/vagrant/vagrant.d
+VAGRANT_HOME=/usr/local/hashivirt/vagrant.d
 ```

 * Add one or more hostnames to Vagrant.yaml.
 The names must resolve for provision/netplan.yaml.eth.sh to create a functional definition.
-* For detailed output of the the process: `VAGRANT_LOG=info vagrant up`
+* For detailed output of the process: `VAGRANT_LOG=info vagrant up`

 ## Autoinstall

-* BOTH `http/user-data` and `http/meta-data` must be present for autoinstall to properly function.
-The `http/meta-data` file can be blank.
+* BOTH `packer/http/user-data` and `packer/http/meta-data` must be present for autoinstall to properly function.
+The `packer/http/meta-data` file can be blank.

 ## Issues

-- One of these options must be chosen to get more than one box working through packer -> vagrant
+- One (or both) of these options must be chosen to get more than one box working through packer -> vagrant.
+Issues with dhcp address allocation and/or sshd not starting will persist if neither of these options are present.

- - note: use 'virt-sysprep --operations defaults,-ssh-hostkeys...'
+ - Removal of ssh hostkeys in `packer/packer.json` `post-processors`: `virt-sysprep --operations defaults,-ssh-hostkeys...`
- - note: dhcp-identifier: mac in netplan
+ - Use of `dhcp-identifier: mac` in `packer/http/user-data`

 ## Make Tiny

-Using the definitions provided here, the VM uses a 1.5G OS storage footprint.
+Using the definitions provided here, the finished VM will have a 1.5G OS storage footprint.

 ### Ubuntu minimal